What is Third Party Insurance?

 While third party car insurance provides only the minimum level of cover, it can be a worthwhile option for some drivers.
 If you have an older car that isn’t worth very much, it might end up costing more to repair it after an accident than the actual value of the car.

 If you feel you can afford to make repairs yourself without needing to claim, it could be a more cost-effective option as you won’t have to pay an excess.
 However, it’s important to note that third party insurance isn’t automatically the cheapest type of insurance.
 There are many factors that go into calculating the cost of your insurance premiums, from the type of car to where you live, and higher levels of cover can sometimes cost less.
+Plus, there are some optional extras which come as standard for some policies which can be worth the extra cost for insuring older cars, like roadside assistance if your car unexpectedly breaks down.

 Always check different levels of cover carefully to decide which is best for your needs as well as your budget.